RMS Lusitania: Design

 The ship was designed by Leonard Peskett and built by John Brown and Company of Clydebank, Scotland.
 The ship's name was taken from Lusitania, an ancient Roman province on the west of the Iberian Peninsula—the region that is now southern Portugal and Extremadura (Spain).
-The name had also been used by a previous ship built in 1871 and wrecked in 1901, making the name available from Lloyd's for Cunard's giant.
+Her sister ship, Mauretania, was named for the ancient land on the nearby northwest African coast.
+The name Lusitania had also been used by a previous ship built in 1871 and wrecked in 1901, making the name available from Lloyd's for Cunard's giant.

 Peskett had built a large model of the proposed ship in 1902 showing a three-funnel design.
 A fourth funnel was implemented into the design in 1904 as it was necessary to vent the exhaust from additional boilers fitted after steam turbines had been settled on as the power plant.
 The original plan called for three propellers, but this was altered to four because it was felt the necessary power could not be transmitted through just three.
 Four turbines would drive four separate propellers, with additional reversing turbines to drive the two inboard shafts only.
 To improve efficiency, the two inboard propellers rotated inward, while those outboard rotated outward.
 The outboard turbines operated at high pressure; the exhaust steam then passing to those inboard at relatively low pressure.

-The propellers were driven directly by the turbines, for sufficiently robust gearboxes had not yet been developed, and became available in only 1916.
+The propellers were driven directly by the turbines, for sufficiently robust gearboxes had not yet been developed, and only became available in 1916.
 Instead, the turbines had to be designed to run at a much lower speed than those normally accepted as being optimum.
-Thus, the efficiency of the turbines installed was less at low speeds than a conventional reciprocating steam engine, but significantly better when the engines were run at high speed, as was usually the case for an express liner.
+Thus, the efficiency of the turbines installed was less at low speeds than a conventional reciprocating steam engine, but considerably superior when the engines were run at high speed, as was usually the case for an express liner.
 The ship was fitted with 23 double-ended and two single-ended boilers (which fitted the forward space where the ship narrowed), operating at a maximum 195 psi and containing 192 individual furnaces.

 Work to refine the hull shape was conducted in the Admiralty experimental tank at Haslar, Gosport.
 As a result of experiments, the beam of the ship was increased by 10 ft over that initially intended to improve stability.
 The hull immediately in front of the rudder and the balanced rudder itself followed naval design practice to improve the vessel's turning response.
 The Admiralty contract required that all machinery be below the waterline, where it was considered to be better protected from gunfire, and the aft third of the ship below water was used to house the turbines, the steering motors and four 375 kW steam-driven turbo-generators.
 The central half contained four boiler rooms, with the remaining space at the forward end of the ship being reserved for cargo and other storage.